michael8rown/ansible/README.md

 - [x] Create a separate file containing a list of all the packages I install in `3_main_install.sh`.
 That way, I can add/delete packages without needing to touch the actual script.

 - [ ] Write some Ansible templates to set up and activate some local services I've written

+- [ ] Automate disk partitioning?
+Can that even be done in `cfdisk`, or would I have to revert to something simpler, like `fdisk`?